eastmaels/steemblog.github.io/_posts/account/deanliu/2017-09-15_one-catfe-in-beijing-faith-coffee-offers-specialty-coffee-and-something-that-melts-your-heart.md

 - - -

-This page is synchronized from the post: [One CAtFE in Beijing - Faith Coffee offers specialty coffee and something that melts your heart.  胡同裡的喵咖啡](https://steemit.com/@deanliu/one-catfe-in-beijing-faith-coffee-offers-specialty-coffee-and-something-that-melts-your-heart)
+This page is synchronized from the post: ['One CAtFE in Beijing - Faith Coffee offers specialty coffee and something that melts your heart.  胡同裡的喵咖啡'](https://steemit.com/@deanliu/one-catfe-in-beijing-faith-coffee-offers-specialty-coffee-and-something-that-melts-your-heart)